raybai07/ABSORB/README.md

 The ABSORB model adjusts for potential outcome reporting bias (ORB) in multivariate meta-analysis (MMA).
 The non-bias corrected model fits a Bayesian model for MMA with missing outcomes without adjusting for ORB.
 The D measure computes the Hellinger distance between the bias-corrected (ABSORB) model and the non-bias corrected posterior densities, thereby quantifying the impact of ORB on the results from the MMA.

 Note that in order to get this code to work, you need to have the most recent version of JAGS (Version 4.3.0) installed on your computer.
 You may install JAGS-4.x.y.exe from http://www.sourceforge.net/projects/mcmc-jags/files.
-Then in R, make sure that the R package rjags is properly directed to the folder where JAGS-4.3.0 is installed.
+Then in R, make sure that R is properly directed to the folder where JAGS-4.3.0 is installed.
 For example, if JAGS-4.3.0 is saved to your Program Files, you can set the environment variable as follows.

 ```
 # Edit the location where you have saved JAGS-4.3.0 on your local machine
 Sys.setenv(JAGS_HOME="C:/Program Files/JAGS/JAGS-4.3.0")
 ```

-Now, use the following code to install and load the ABSORB package.
+Now, use the following R code to install and load the ABSORB package.

 ```
 # Install and load ABSORB package